Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 ```
 &nbsp;</br>

-First, in `config.h`, define how many One-Shot on Steroids keys you’ll use and the One‑Shot Term:
+First, in `config.h`, define how many One Shot on Steroids keys you’ll use and the One Shot Term:
 ```c
 #define OS_STEROIDS_COUNT 3
 #define OS_STEROIDS_TERM 200
 ```

-Then, in `keymap.c`, define custom keycodes you’ll use for One-Shot on Steroids keys and their specifications in the `oneshot` array:
+Then, in `keymap.c`, define custom keycodes you’ll use for One Shot on Steroids keys and their specifications in the `oneshot` array:
 ```c
 // custom keycodes for OSoS
 enum custom_keycodes {